-(THE ONE SENTENCE VERSION)
+(THE ONE-SENTENCE VERSION)

 The writing I do here is my attempt at exploring how we might act based on the intersection of values.

-If you find yourself often torn between competing values, mental models, and beliefs, then you might find some of my articles interesting.
+If you find yourself often torn between competing values, mental models, and beliefs, you might find some of my articles interesting.

 My name is David Manuel.
-My internet name is David Eliot Manuel, because there are a lot of David Manuels.
+My internet name is David Eliot Manuel because there are a lot of David Manuels.

 I’m based in Vancouver, B.C.

 I was born in Bombay, I spent my early childhood in Hong Kong, and I’ve lived in B.C. since 1999.
 I studied at Simon Fraser University and graduated in 2013 with a B.F.A. in Film Production.
-I’m currently doing a second degree in Psychology at the University of British Columbia.
+I’m currently finishing a second undergraduate degree in Psychology at the University of British Columbia.